-3.1 The Chairman of the Board and the Company Secretary have been appointed as the Company's disclosure officers (Disclosure Officers) responsible for implementing and administering this Policy.
+3.1 The Chief Executive Officer and the Company Secretary have been appointed as the Company's disclosure officers (Disclosure Officers) responsible for implementing and administering this Policy.
 The Disclosure Officers are responsible for all communication with ASX and for making decisions on what should be disclosed publicly under this Policy.

-3.2 In the absence of the Chairman of the Board and Company Secretary, any matters regarding disclosure issues are to be referred to either the Chairman of the Audit and Risk Committee or the Group Chief Executive Officer (Group CEO).
+3.2 In the absence of the Chief Executive Officer (CEO) and Company Secretary, any matters regarding disclosure issues are to be referred to the Chief Operating Officer (COO).